maximemulder/clam/README.md

 More examples of Clam code can be found in the `tests` directory.

+# How to build

+You can build this project on Linux using Dune !

+Bimply enter `dune build` to build to build the project or `dun exec clam filename.clam` to run the project with the code file `filename.clam` as an input.

 # Features

 Most of the interesting things about Clam are in its type system, which while not very original, incorporates many ideas notably of System $F^ω_{<:}$.